 The average number of days to establish a new award in the UW Financial Systems.
-Twelve month average Jan11-Dec11 = 18 days.
+Twelve month average from Apr11 to Mar12 equals 19 days.

 The implementation of SERA (System for Electronic Research Accounting) reflects the coordinating efforts of GCA (Grant and Contract Accounting) and OSP (Office of Sponsored Programs) to automate sharing of information.
 Eliminating double manual entry and hardcopy paper trails helped decrease award setup time.
 SERA's implementation supporting the account set-up process that includes passage of data, specific award communication between OSP and GCA, and campus notification of account set-up completion.